Serphiq Find the first SEO fix worth shipping.

 What do low impressions in Google Search Console mean?

 Low impressions mean Google is rarely showing the page for queries in the selected date range.
 That can happen because the page is not indexed, the topic has low demand, the page is weak for the intent, or Google does not understand where it fits.
-This page supports the SEO Not Working pillar by focusing on one measurable symptom: low impressions in Google Search Console.
-In Google Search Console, impressions count how often a URL appears in search results for users.
-Low impressions do not always mean the page is bad.
+This page owns the low-impressions symptom.
+It helps you decide whether the problem is indexing, weak demand, unclear intent, or not enough internal support.
+Low impressions mean Google is not showing the page often enough.
+Before rewriting snippets or judging conversion, you need to check whether the page can be found, deserves the query, and has enough support.
 In Serphiq, that usually shows up as: Distinguishes low demand from a weak or hidden page.

 Are low impressions always bad?

 No. A narrow bottom-funnel page may have low impressions and still be valuable.
 The issue is serious when an important page should have demand but is not being surfaced.
-This page supports the SEO Not Working pillar by focusing on one measurable symptom: low impressions in Google Search Console.
-Low impressions can come from several different causes.
-The page may not be indexed.
+This page owns the low-impressions symptom.
+It helps you decide whether the problem is indexing, weak demand, unclear intent, or not enough internal support.
+Common causes include a page blocked from indexing, a query with little demand, a title that does not match the intended topic, thin content, or too few internal links pointing to the page.
 In Serphiq, that usually shows up as: Connects GSC symptoms to page structure, intent, and internal-link support.

 How can Serphiq use GSC data?

 When connected, Serphiq can use impressions, clicks, CTR, position, and page context to help decide whether the fix is indexing, positioning, content depth, internal links, or a different target page.
-This page supports the SEO Not Working pillar by focusing on one measurable symptom: low impressions in Google Search Console.
-Start with the URL inspection and performance report.
-Confirm the page is indexed, then filter performance by page.
+This page owns the low-impressions symptom.
+It helps you decide whether the problem is indexing, weak demand, unclear intent, or not enough internal support.
+Confirm the page is indexable, then add or improve one internal link from a related page using natural anchor text.
+If the page itself is too broad, tighten the title and opening promise before adding more links.
 In Serphiq, that usually shows up as: Shows whether the next fix should be indexing, rewriting, linking, or retargeting.

 No SEO knowledge required